-Led by DanceEast (Ipswich), MOKO Dance unites Dance City (Newcastle), Nottingham Lakeside Arts (Nottingham), Pavilion Dance South West (Bournemouth), Sadler’s Wells (London), South East Dance (Brighton and Kent) and Theatre Bristol (Bristol) in their shared vision of bringing bold and innovative work to young audiences across the UK.
+Led by DanceEast (Ipswich), MOKO Dance united Dance City (Newcastle), Nottingham Lakeside Arts (Nottingham), Pavilion Dance South West (Bournemouth), Sadler’s Wells (London), South East Dance (Brighton and Kent) and Theatre Bristol (Bristol) in their shared vision of bringing bold and innovative work to young audiences across the UK.

-Working with emerging, established and internationally renowned companies and choreographers, the MOKO Dance experience is fresh, interactive and adventurous.
+Working with emerging, established and internationally renowned companies and choreographers, the MOKO Dance experience was fresh, interactive and adventurous.

-MOKO Dance launched in 2013 originally funded as a three-year project involving a range of both emerging and established choreographers and dance companies from around the UK and beyond who will produce pieces of work for children, young people and their families, and will cover a variety of dance genres.
+MOKO Dance launched in 2013 originally funded as a three-year project involving a range of both emerging and established choreographers and dance companies from around the UK and beyond who will produced pieces of work for children, young people and their families, and will cover a variety of dance genres.

 The UK’s leading dance house, uniquely dedicated to producing, commissioning, and presenting the very best international and UK dance to London audiences.
 Under the Artistic Directorship of Alistair Spalding the theatre’s cutting edge programme spans dance in all its forms, from contemporary to flamenco, bollywood to ballet, salsa to street dance and tango to tap.